If I had to boil down the fitness goals of the average person in less than five words, it’d be a surprisingly easy task: “Lose fat and gain muscle.”

 5) You Do Too Much Cardio

-Looking for more guidance?
-If you want help building muscle, losing fat–or both–join me in the Inner Circle.
-Here you’ll receive professionally designed workouts every week, have access to me and some of the best strength and nutrition coaches to ask your questions, and receive exclusive access to an exercise library, interviews, podcasts, and special deals on fitness products and supplements.
-In other words, it’s a fitness community unlike any other.
-For more information, click here.
+If you want help building muscle, losing fat–or both–join me in the Born Fitness online coaching program.
+You’ll receive professionally designed workouts, have access to me and some of the best strength and nutrition coaches to ask your questions, and receive exclusive access to an exercise library, personalized workouts, and 24/7 support.